Morpheus3000/Morpheus3000.github.io/index.md

 **2022**: Code for PIENet is now [available](https://ivi.fnwi.uva.nl/cv/pienet/).

+**2021**: Our paper titled 'ShadingNet: Image Intrinsics by Fine-Grained Shading Decomposition' has been accepted in IJCV.

+**2021**: Our paper titled 'Generative Models for Multi-Illumination Color Constancy' has been accepted in ICCV Workshop PBDL.

 **2021**: Winner of Fujitsu AI Hackathon.

 **2017**: Winner at Global AI Hackathon, Amsterdam Chapter.